Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Flight Free UK

-Do you think that it would be easier if you were to do it again?
-Now you’ve done it, you might have a better idea of how to preserve your energy to make sure your performance is as good as it can be.

-### Innes

-The first time you go to a race you don’t know how to prepare yourself, so the first time you travel somewhere you don’t know how to prepare yourself.
-I’m only going to learn the more times I do it.

-### Flight Free UK

 Damian, do you have any tips for Innes?
 What’s your experience been like?

 ### Damian

 Taking these ethical stances may compromise your performances and that makes it even more impressive that Innes has chosen to do that.
-It is interesting that you’ve never flown before.
-Although flying sounds relaxing, it isn’t necessarily – it’s often very cramped.
+Flying might sound relaxing, but it isn’t necessarily – it’s often very cramped.
 There’s a lot of waiting around in airports, and I get dehydrated because they take your water away and I often forget to get some more.
-Your flight might only be two hours but actually you have to get to the airport 2/3 hours before that, so it’s not always that much smoother.
+Your flight might only be two hours but actually you have to get to the airport 2-3 hours before that, so it’s not always that much smoother.

 Spread things out, allow time for delays, take breaks and take some of your own snacks rather than having to rely on what's on the trolley.
 I must admit that the first time I travelled to a race by train my race was terrible.
 I don’t think that was the factor as I had arrived a day earlier and had plenty of rest.
 But time to rest and time to recover by getting there a day earlier is definitely what I’d recommend.